-A note for 4.36:
+A note for airport charts since 4.36:

-The charts for all new airports introduced in 4.36 are created by a different author than the previous Falcon BMS charts.
+The charts for all new airports introduced since 4.36 are created by a different author than the previous Falcon BMS charts.

 In upcoming major releases, all the previous charts will be replaced by new ones thus improving the overall quality of BMS and supporting any new airport related features.